NorthStarUAS/rc-flight-legacy/README.md

 ## Welcome

 Aura-core is the heart of the AuraUAS project.
-It is distrubted under the LGPL license except where noted (see the licenses subdirectory for details.)
+It is distributed under the LGPL license except where noted (see the licenses subdirectory for details.)
 AuraUAS is an advance embedded application for unmanned aircraft systems.
 Aura-core includes: